From the Breckinridge News, July 14, 1909.

 Attilla Cox as he appeared in the late 1880s.

-Cox would win another term in the senate in the early 1880s and during that term served as part of the Kentucky delegation to the Democratic National Convention in Chicago that nominated Grover Cleveland for the Presidency.
-In 1885 Cox removed to Louisville to except the appointment of Collector of Internal Revenue for Kentucky's 5th district, being named to that post by President Cleveland.
+Cox would win another term in the Senate in the early 1880s and during that term served as part of the Kentucky delegation to the Democratic National Convention in Chicago that nominated Grover Cleveland for the Presidency.
+In 1885 Cox removed to Louisville to accept the appointment of Collector of Internal Revenue for Kentucky's 5th district, being named to that post by President Cleveland.

 Cox's tenure as internal revenue collector ended in 1893 when he retired due to the election of Republican Benjamin Harrison to the Presidency.
 Shortly after leaving office Cox became the primary organizer of the Mechanics Savings Bank and Trust Company, which later merged with the Columbia Finance and Trust Company.
 He would serve as president of the latter company until his death and was also affiliated with a number of other business concerns, including the directorships of the Louisville & Nashville Railroad, the Ohio Falls Car Manufacturing Company, the Mutual Life Insurance Company of Kentucky and the Louisville Gas Company.